 The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") is intended to help you understand our Company, our operations and our current operating environment.
-For an understanding of the significant factors that influenced our
+For an understanding of the significant factors that influenced our performance, the MD&A should be read in conjunction with the Consolidated Financial Statements and related Notes to Consolidated Financial Statements included in Part II, Item 8 - Financial Statements and Supplementary Data of this report.
+Our MD&A consists of the following sections:

-- Overview a brief description of our business and a discussion on the financial impact of the COVID-19 pandemic and other trends impacting our business - Results of Operations an analysis of the Consolidated Statements of Comprehensive Income included in the Consolidated Financial Statements - Liquidity and Capital Resources an analysis of cash flows, including capital expenditures, aggregate contractual obligations, share issuance and repurchase activity, and known trends that may impact liquidity - Off-Balance Sheet Arrangements a discussion of the off-balance sheet arrangements entered into by us - Critical Accounting Estimates a discussion of accounting policies that require critical judgments and estimates including recent accounting pronouncements
+- Overview a brief description of our business and a discussion on the financial impact of COVID-19 and other trends impacting our business; - Results of Operations an analysis of the Consolidated Statements of Comprehensive Income included in the Consolidated Financial Statements; - Liquidity and Capital Resources an analysis of cash flows, including capital expenditures, aggregate contractual obligations, financing activity, and known trends that may impact liquidity, including off-balance sheet arrangements; and

+• Critical Accounting Estimates - a discussion of accounting policies that require critical judgments and estimates, including recent accounting pronouncements.

-The following MD&A includes a discussion comparing our results in fiscal 2022 to fiscal 2021.
-For a discussion comparing our results from fiscal 2021 to fiscal 2020, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended June 30, 2021, filed with the SEC on August 26, 2021.
+The following MD&A includes a discussion comparing our results in fiscal 2023 to fiscal 2022.
+For a discussion comparing our results from fiscal 2022 to fiscal 2021, refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended June 29, 2022, filed with the SEC on August 26, 2022.

 The Consolidated Financial Statements are prepared in accordance with accounting principles generally accepted in the United States, and include the accounts of Brinker International, Inc. and our wholly-owned subsidiaries.
 All intercompany accounts and transactions have been eliminated in consolidation.
 We have a 52 or 53 week fiscal year ending on the last Wednesday in June.
 We utilize a 13 week accounting period for quarterly reporting purposes, except in years containing 53 weeks when the fourth quarter contains 14 weeks.
-Fiscal 2022 and Fiscal 2020, which ended on June 29, 2022 and June 24, 2020, respectively, each contained 52 weeks.
+Fiscal 2023 and Fiscal 2022, which ended on June 28, 2023 and June 29, 2022, respectively, each contained 52 weeks.
 Fiscal 2021, which ended on June 30, 2021, contained 53 weeks.
 All amounts within the MD&A are presented in millions unless otherwise specified.